 Financial

-Our treasurer, Peter Bowers, reports monthly on the state of the finances and the financial report for the 12 months ended 31st March 2023 is attached and forms part of this report.
+Our treasurer, Peter Bowers, reports monthly on the state of the finances and the financial performance report for the 12 months ended 31st March 2026 is attached and forms part of this report.
+Peter also manages the grants that we receive and monies we hold on account for various projects as the umbrella entity.
+Thank you Peter.

 Your Executive Committee